 BY-LAWS of The Michigan Taxidermist Association

-The name of this Association shall be the Michigan Taxidermist Association, hereinafter referred to as the MTA.
+Name of the Association shall be the Michigan Taxidermist Association, hereinafter referred to as the MTA.

-To provide educational training and learning opportunities about the Art of Taxidermy and related fields, including but not limited to the fur industry, to its members and non-members through various outreach efforts and methods thereby facilitating higher industry end product standards.
-This will include:
+(a) Provide educational training and learning opportunities about the Art of Taxidermy and related fields to its members and non-members through outreach efforts and methods thereby facilitating higher industry standards.

-The promotion of high standards in the Art of Taxidermy through competitions and educational training seminars and workshop specific to improving work quality to higher commercial and competition standards, and
+(b) Promote high standards in the art of taxidermy through competitions and educational training seminars and improving work quality to higher commercial and competition standards.

-To promote the learning, understanding, and acquisition of new methods, techniques, and procedures to improve taxidermy end product standards by the use of training seminars, workshops, presentations and other media conducted and prepared by recognized knowledgeable experts in the taxidermy industry, and
+(c) Promote the learning, understanding, and acquisition of new methods, techniques, and procedures to improve taxidermy product standards using training seminars, workshops, presentations, and other media conducted and prepared by recognized knowledgeable professionals in the taxidermy industry.

-To provide learning and educational opportunities to the general public about the field of Taxidermy through the use of competitions, training seminars, workshops, presentations, and other media at public venues such as sporting shows, retail outlets, and sport organizations, and
+(d) Provide educational opportunities to the public about the field of taxidermy using competitions, training seminars, workshops, presentations, and other media at public venues.

-To provide educational training seminars, workshops, presentations, and other media opportunities prepared and conducted by state and federal regulatory and legal specialist to assist the members and non-members in their understanding of the Federal and State, Fish and Game Laws, and
+(e) Provide educational training seminars, workshops, presentations, and other media opportunities prepared and conducted by state and federal regulatory and legal specialists to assist the members and non-members in their understanding of the Federal and State Fish and Game Laws.

-It will be the goal of the MTA to assist in any way possible the conservation of all our natural resources for the future generations, and
+(f) It will be the goal of the MTA to assist in the conservation of all our natural resources for the future generations.

-To engage in such other civic, charitable (dream makers, hunt of a lifetime etc.), educational (such as the state 4-H program), and business activities that the MTA shall deem appropriate.
+(g) To engage in such other civic, charitable, educational, and business activities that the MTA shall deem appropriate.

-Use of Revenue: All funds and assets of the organization shall be used only for purposes that are consistent with the purposes of the organization and for actual administrative expenses in conducting the affairs of the organization under the direction and with the approval of the Board of Directors.
+(a) Use of Revenue: All funds and assets of the MTA shall be used only for purposes that are consistent with the purposes of the MTA and for actual administrative expenses in conducting the affairs of the MTA under the direction and with the approval of the Board of Directors.

-Use of Revenue for lawful purpose: Revenues of the organization shall not be used for the benefit of any individual, member or shareholder of the qualified organization except to further the lawful purposes of the organization.
+(b) Use of Revenue for Lawful Purpose: Revenues of the MTA shall not be used for the benefit of any individual or member of the MTA except to further the lawful purpose of the MTA.